Angels (Neon Genesis Evangelion): Conception

-In the final version of the show, the Angels were renamed and indicated in the characters' dialogue with the word Shito (使徒, "apostles"), after Jesus' twelve disciples, rather than the term Tenshi (天使), with which the angels of the Christian tradition are usually indicated.
+Mahiro Maeda drew Gaghiel and Israfel, while Yoshitō Asari designed Sachiel, Shamshel, and Zeruel.
+The artists avoided giving them anthropomorphic designs, which would have been more challenging during production.
+In the first two episodes, in which Sachiel appears, the staff had enough resources to hire animators, but for the fifth and sixth they already changed course.
+In the final version of the show, the Angels were renamed and indicated in the characters' dialogue with the word Shito (使徒), after Jesus' twelve disciples, rather than the term Tenshi (天使), with which the angels of the Christian tradition are usually indicated.
 Within the series' narrative, Gainax chose to use the English translation for Angel, "messenger", which is written in Latin characters and is readable in graphemes and written in overlays, as in the case of Nerv's computers.
 Michael House, the only American member of Gainax, protested about the juxtaposition of the two terms, but Hideaki Anno decided to keep the dual naming of the enemies.
 In one early draft of the series, the Nerv's supercomputer, the Magi System, would assign a name to each Angel.
 The director gave general guidelines for the design of each Angel.
 Their shapes became reflections of the feelings of Anno's generation, reflecting the climate of Japan in the 1990s.
 During the broadcast of the series, the Japanese economy and society were perceived in the country as inherently corrupt and decadent, with no one being able to trace the causes, making the concept of "enemy" ambiguous.
 The enemy of twentieth-century Japan, according to Anno, was neither political nor defined, as in the case of the religious sect Aum Shinrikyō, which in March 1995 attacked the Tokyo subway with sarin gas.
 The Angels and the character Gendo Ikari were represented as amorphous beings, since for the director the concept of "enemy" is per sé undefined.

-Mahiro Maeda drew Gaghiel and Israfel, while Yoshitō Asari designed Sachiel, Shamshel, and Zeruel.
-The artists avoided giving them anthropomorphic designs, which would have been more challenging during production.
-In the first two episodes, in which Sachiel appears, the staff had enough resources to hire animators, but for the fifth and sixth they already changed course.